-The outdoor shower in the Reef villa however was set into a spacious and verdant oasis.
+The outdoor shower in the OverWater villa was basically just and enclosed wooden box.
+The outdoor shower in the Reef villa, however, was set into a spacious and verdant oasis.

 The Reef Villas and OverWater villas both look identical in terms of the view, since both decks are completely over the water, the major difference is that Reef Villas are a lot further from their neighbours and have more surrounding greenery.

 Look at how open the Reef Villa on the left is compared to the OverWater Villa on the right, where the neighbouring villa is right on top of us!

 A few things changed in terms of the outdoor layout between February and November last year.
 The image above actually shows two of them: the table and chairs near the daybed were moved to a spot under the covered pagoda, one guard rail was placed around the floating daybed and another was added at the end of the pagoda.